znrfrnz/znrfrnz/README.md

 # 💫Hello! [![](https://visitcount.itsvg.in/api?id=znrfrnz&icon=0&color=0)](https://visitcount.itsvg.in)
- I'm Franz, a first-year Bachelor of Science in Information Technology student from PUP - Manila.
+ I'm Franz, a second-year Bachelor of Science in Information Technology student from PUP - Manila.
 Nice to meet you all!